RRK37/Dissertation/Untitled 1.md

 In digital images, each pixel is stored as a number which represents the red, green, and blue light intensity at that point - a higher number indicates greater intensity of light.
 In digital audio, each timestep is encoded as a number which indicates the strength of the pressure perturbation at that particular time.
 So how can an image or audio be passed into a spiking neural network?
 In other words, how is it turned into spikes?
 Methods for coding information into spike trains can be classified into two groups - rate coding and temporal coding.
 A good place to start would be taking inspiration from the brain.
 Rate coding transfers information in the frequency of spikes at a given moment.
 Initially it was thought that rate coding was the predominant technique to transmit information within the nervous system [@adrianImpulsesProducedSensory1926], however later research showed that all sensory organs encode their

-# Neural Networks

-Connecting neurons together makes a network of neurons

 # Training Neural Networks